Skip to Content

 Park fees and accommodation makes up over 70% of the cost

-• Research and book all elements of the trip yourself using Google and online travel agents.
+• Option 2: Research and book all elements of the trip yourself using Google and online travel agents.

-Local Tanzania Safari Company Costs
+Local Kenya Safari Company Costs

 I’ve found that the best value-for-money safaris are achieved by using a good local safari company.
 The right safari company will be invaluable in saving you time and money through their local knowledge and on-the-ground networks.